 Source: Home Depot

-The projector is the easiest and fastest way to get an explosion of light on your house.
-This is a Clark Griswald dream.
+Projection is the easiest and fastest way to get an explosion of light on your house.
+This is a Clark Griswold dream.

-I don’t like it because it’s too much.
-However, one exception is it can be a good way to illuminate a part of your house – such as the side or a large solid part of the wall to add a cool element.
-I don’t plan on getting one, but if used strategically, it can look good.
+I don’t like them because it’s too much.
+However, one exception is projection can be a good way to illuminate a part of the house โ such as the side, or a large solid part of the wall, to add a cool element.
+I don’t plan on adding projection, but if used strategically the effect can work really well.

 Color